Pylons/pyramid-cookiecutter-starter/README.rst

     $ cookiecutter https://github.com/Pylons/pyramid-cookiecutter-starter

-2. Change directory to the project name given in the last cookiecutter question.
+2. Finish configuring the project by creating a virtual environment and installing your new project.
+These steps are output as part of the cookiecutter command above and are slightly different for Windows.

 .. code-block:: bash

-    $ cd my_project_name
+    $ cd myproj
+    $ python3 -m venv env
+    $ env/bin/pip install -e ".[testing]"

 3. Run your project.

 .. code-block:: bash

-    $ bin/pserve development.ini
+    $ env/bin/pserve development.ini

-For Python 3, a virtual environment is automatically created and set up in development mode.